solid-design-system/solid/DEVELOPER_STARTING_GUIDE.md

 The [Shoelace](https://shoelace.style/) web component library is our working inspiration.
 Components are copied directly from their [source code](https://github.com/shoelace-style/shoelace) and pasted in the `packages/components/src/_components` folder.

-_There may have been updates since the files there were copied to our repo!_
+_There may have been updates since the files there were copied to our repo!_ In those instances, copy the updated component folder from the Shoelace repository and use that as a starting point.

 Additionally we have taken things like the `FormControlController` directly from Shoelace and are slowly adapting them to our needs.
 If something is broken, missing, or working in an unexpected manner, there may be things that were missed / misconfigured / not yet addressed in our library.